Risk diversification works, but not always the way investors might want it to.

 *The JP Morgan Asset Allocation Model consists of the 15% S&P 500 (US large caps), 10% Russell 2000 (US small caps), 15% MSCI EAFE (overseas developed markets), 5% EME (emerging markets), 25% Barclay’s Capital Aggregate and 5% Barclays 1-3m Treasuries (US bonds), 5% CS/Tremont Equity Market Neutral Index (an alternative strategy), 5% Bloomberg Commodity Index and 5% NAREIT Equity REIT (real estate investment trusts).

-Betsey Purinton, CFP® is Managing Director and Chief Investment Officer at StrategicPoint Investment Advisors in Providence and East Greenwich.
-You can e-mail her at bpurinton@strategicpoint.com.
+Betsey Purinton, CFP® is the former Managing Director and Chief Investment Officer at StrategicPoint Investment Advisors in Providence and East Greenwich.

 The information contained in this post is not intended as investment, tax or legal advice.
 StrategicPoint Investment Advisors assumes no responsibility for any action or inaction resulting from the contents herein.
 Betsey’s opinions and comments expressed on this site are her own and may not accurately reflect those of the firm.
 Third-party content does not reflect the view of the firm and is not reviewed for completeness or accuracy.
 It is provided for ease of reference.